chrthomsen/pygrametl/docs/examples/testing.rst

 	    self.initial.assertEqual()

 The method :meth:`.setUpClass()` is executed before the tests (methods starting with :attr:`test_`) in the class are executed.
-The method requests a database connection from DTT on Line 4 and defines a Drawn Table with the initial state of the dimension in Line 5.
+The method first requests a database connection from DTT and then defines a Drawn Table with the initial state of the dimension.
 By creating them in :meth:`.setUpClass()`, they are only initialized once and can be reused for each test.
 To ensure the tests do not affect each other, which would make the result depend on the execution order of the tests, the ``book`` table in the database is created and filled before each test by :meth:`.setUp()` and subsequently dropped after the test by :meth:`tearDown()`.
-Then on Line 16 and Line 22, the tests are implemented as separate methods. :meth:`.test_insertNew()` tests that a row that currently does not exist in ``book`` is inserted correctly, while :meth:`.test_insertExisting()` ensures that an already existing row does not become duplicated.
+Finally, the tests are implemented as separate methods. :meth:`.test_insertNew()` tests that a row that currently does not exist in ``book`` is inserted correctly, while :meth:`.test_insertExisting()` ensures that an already existing row does not become duplicated.
 In this example,